-I’ve also included information about when to expect notification about your eligibility.
+We've also included information about when to expect notification about your eligibility.
 Once you’re considered eligible, you’re one (big) step closer to winning a Bright Futures Scholarship.
-After you’ve processed all this information, I’ll get to the good stuff—how to increase your chances of winning your own Bright Futures award.
+After you’ve processed all this information, we'll get to the good stuff—how to increase your chances of winning your own Bright Futures award.

 What Are the Bright Futures Scholarships?